Photo credit Stephanie Ganz

 6. On a floured surface, roll out the dough to ¼-inch thickness.
 Use a 3-inch cutter to cut circles out of the dough.

-8. Place on baking sheets about two inches apart.
+8. Place on baking sheets about 2 inches apart.
 Brush the tops lightly with egg wash.
 Bake for 10-15 minutes or until golden brown around the edges.
 Remove from the oven and cool on a wire rack.

 9. To prepare the ganache: Over a double boiler, add chocolate and sesame oil.
 Heat until melted.
 (Or, use a microwave, heating the oil and chocolate in 20-second intervals and stirring between each turn until the chocolate is melted.)

 10. Pour toasted sesame seeds into a shallow dish.
 Dip hamantaschen in the ganache and then in the sesame seeds, and place on a wire rack to cool.
 You can also sprinkle dipped hamantaschen with flaky sea salt.
-Once dipped, cookies can be stored in an airtight container at room temperature for two to three days.

 Keep on Noshing